-Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011
+Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011,

 - Where physicians are working in situations of dual loyalties, support must be offered to ensure they are not put in positions that might lead to violations of fundamental professional ethics, whether by active breaches of medical ethics or omission of ethical conduct, and/or of human rights, as laid out in the Declaration of Tokyo.

-- The WMA should contact member associations and encourage them to investigate accusations of physician involvement in torture and similar abuses of human rights reported to it from reputable sources, and to report back in particular on whether physicians are at risk and in need of support.
+- The WMA should encourage its member associations to investigate accusations of physician involvement in torture and similar abuses of human rights reported to it from reputable sources, and to report back in particular on whether physicians are at risk and in need of support.

 - The WMA should provide support to its constituent members and their individual physicians members to resist such violations, and as far as realistically possible, stand firm in their ethical convictions.
 The medical profession and governments should also protect physicians endangered because they adhere to their professional and ethical obligations.